Skip to content

 Biography and Background

-Stirtz is from Liberty, Missouri and took one of the more unconventional paths among projected first-round guards in the 2026 class.
-Rather than entering college as a blue-chip freshman on a power-conference roster, he built his reputation through steady progression, first at Northwest Missouri State, then at Drake, and finally at Iowa.
+Stirtz is from Liberty, Missouri and took a different path from most first-round guard candidates.
+He built his case through steady production, first at Northwest Missouri State, then at Drake, and finally at Iowa.

 College Career and Production